rhernandez-nationalboard/Reacti18next/README.md

 - Install language detection `npm install i18next-browser-languagedetector`

 ### Basic Overview
-We create a translation files within our public/locales.
+The framework exposes a function which takes a key and returns the text that is appropriate for our region.
+We have to specify the text using translation files which are json file located within our public / locales.

 Each language we support will be split into different folders specified by the country code.
-We can further specify support for the region by adding a locale code.
-For example

-Our translation file is a json key value pair where the key will be referenced in code and the value will be what gets displayed
+For example to add support for english we create a folder named 'en'.

 ##### Example JSON
 `